Ballasting your tyres

 As MICHELIN is not involved in the design of those products, MICHELIN’s warranty specifically states that MICHELIN will not be held responsible for any associated damages to the tyres.

-Fill the inner tube or Tubeless tyre with liquid up to the level of the valve (valve at highest point), while releasing the air (diagram 2).
+To water ballast to the maximum level, fill the inner tube or Tubeless tyre with liquid up to the level of the valve (valve at highest point), while releasing the air (diagram 2).

 Inflation and pressure are adjusted using air.